All rights reserved

 Further reading of the classic Alpine and Himalayan literature and a fascination with the old prints and photographs in their pages, stimulated my interest in the art and photography of landscape generally and of the mountains in particular.
 Whereas my father taught me how to use a camera, it was my mother who showed me how to use a paintbrush, and so I grew up with a strong interest in both photography and painting, which has continued with me to this day.
 During the student and postgraduate years, it was photography that had the upper hand, being a more practical medium when hiking and climbing in the British hills.
 But the interest in painting was very much alive, as I discovered the works of the Old Masters and their modern counterparts, and explored the possibilities of different media and techniques for myself.

 After my early attempts with watercolour and oils, I found the characteristics of acrylic paint much more to my liking, not only being water-based, odour-free and quick-drying but also having application properties ranging from thin wash to thick impasto, and eminently suited to both precise and free-flowing brushwork.
 Between 1980 and 1985, when I lived in the delightful West Sussex town of Midhurst, I completed over twenty paintings in this medium, some of which were shown in the annual exhibitions of the Midhurst Art Society and in the 1984 National Trust Exhibition at the Mall Galleries in London.
-A new chapter opened in 1986 as a result of my move to Switzerland, where I have now lived for over twenty years, with the Alps only a couple of hours drive away.
-In 1995 I was accepted as a member of the Guild of Swiss Mountain Painters based in Grindelwald and have served on the committee as exhibition manager and webmaster for the last 10 years.
+A new chapter opened in 1986 as a result of my move to Switzerland, where I have now lived for over thirty years, with the Alps only a couple of hours drive away.
+In 1995 I was accepted as a member of the Guild of Swiss Mountain Painters based in Grindelwald and served on the committee as exhibition manager and webmaster for over 10 years.

 Reflections on the Art of Landscape